dmitrizzle/chat-bubble/ENV.md

 # Get your project environment started for `chat-bubble` with Yarn and WebPack
-> This readme is based on [this](https://appdividend.com/2017/03/28/beginners-guide-to-setup-es6-development-environment/) (no relation).
+> This readme is based on [this](https://appdividend.com/2017/03/28/beginners-guide-to-setup-es6-development-environment/) guide (no relation).

 It's presumed that you have [Yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your system.
-NPM will work too, but you'll need to switch the commands a bit.
+NPM will work too, but you'll need to switch the commands.
 This guide does not include versioning (like GitHub) setup which you should probably have as well.

 1. Run `yarn init` in your project directory.
 You can leave all fields blank.
 2. Run `yarn add webpack webpack-dev-server babel-core babel-loader babel-preset-es2015 --save-dev`